AndrewBarba/Bluebird.swift/README.md

 }
 ```

-Okay, so the inner body of the function looks almost identical, aside from the fact that in the Promise implementation we are returning *something*.
+Okay, so the inner body of the function looks almost identical...

 But look at how much better the function signature looks!

-Notice no more completion handler, no more optional image in the completion handler, and no more optional error in the completion handler.
-Those optional in the original function are a dead giveaway that you will be doing a bunch of checks later on unwrap them and act accordingly.
-But with the Promise implementation that logic is all hidden in the magic of Promises.
+No more completion handler, no more optional image, no more optional error.
+Optionals in the original function are a dead giveaway that you'll be guarding and unwrapping in the near future.

+With the Promise implementation that logic is hidden by good design.
 Using this new function is now a joy:

 ```swift
 let original: UIImage = ...